Updated: Sep 27, 2018

 And of course, technology is a beautiful thing.
 There are mountain ranges of online vegan recipes, resources and help sites to happily hike your way through.

-Check these out for example: Its a recipe for Pulled BBQ Carrots by VegAnnie
+Check this out for example: Its a recipe for Pulled BBQ Carrots by VegAnnie

 or this recipe for Spicy Black Bean Soup from VeganBitchCanCook